phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 In other implementations, we could initialize the `Phalcon\Loader` to load the files that our application uses.
 However for this implementation, we decided to use only one loader (the composer autoloader) for the whole application.

- To achieve this, we changed the `composer.json` file to allow the composer autoloader to understand where our namespaces are.
+To achieve this, we changed the `composer.json` file so that the composer autoloader understands our namespaces.

 ```json
 "autoload": {